jc2554/ECE3400-team7/docs/lab2.md

 All spectra had a strong DC component along with significant low frequency contribution.
 Sunlight is most likely the cause of the DC component, while fluorescent light flickers at 120 Hz, since the mains hum(from the AC electrical system) is at 60 Hz and the light would hum at twice that frequency.
 A high pass filter would help ignore these components.
 The tentative design is:

 ![](./image/lab2/filter.png)

+The biggest source for concern is that this algorithm takes up 16% of program storage space and 66% of dynamic memory, which would, for future addtions, interfere with space allocation for other subsystems of the robot.